Jatindra23/Persona_Generator_langchain/README.md

 2. **Create and activate a virtual environment (optional but recommended):**
     ```bash
     python -m venv venv
+    ```

     ```conda
     conda create -n venv python=3.9 -y
+    ```

     # to activate
     conda activate your_venv_nane

     # On Windows
     venv\Scripts\activate

     # On macOS/Linux
     source venv/bin/activate
     ```

 3. **Install dependencies:**
-    ```bash
-    # 1. use python install setup.py for the first Time
+    - 1. use python install setup.py for the first Time
-    # And of later use pip install -e . --user # the --user is important to add because it will not "show dependecy is already exist" error
+    - 2. And of later use pip install -e . --user # the --user flag is important to add because it will not show "dependecy is already exist" error

-    ```

 4. **Configuration**